 Being a small business has its own challenges with DEI.
 At the moment we employ 20 or so people.
 Some of the questions we want to answer, and challenges we think we'll encounter are:

 How much effort should you put toward DEI as a small business?
 Being small, it's difficult to get a truly diverse makeup of people.
-What's the best approach to DEI for different businesses sizes?
+What's the best approach to DEI for different business sizes?
 We're hoping to uncover this at our current size, and then explore how our approach changes as our team grows.

 How can DEI be a part of our growth strategy?
 Rather than an afterthought or a distraction, we think DEI can improve the quality of our work and the happiness of our people.
 We'd like to know how we can make decisions day-to-day not because we're ticking boxes, but because it helps us grow.